Capital controls force credit insurers to review Greek cover

-AMSTERDAM Credit insurers are refusing to offer new cover to companies carrying out trade with Greece because of uncertainty over the solvency of Greek customers hit by capital controls, a Greek importer told Reuters.
+AMSTERDAM Credit insurers are reviewing their coverage of companies carrying out trade with Greece as a result of uncertainty over the solvency of Greek customers hit by capital controls, companies in the sector told Reuters.

-But Greek companies and individuals are subject to severe constraints on moving funds after talks with the country's creditors foundered, making it far more risky to provide insurance that covers Greek importers.
+But Greek companies and individuals are subject to severe constraints on moving funds after talks with the country's creditors foundered earlier this week, making it far more risky to provide insurance that covers Greek importers.

-"The credit companies we work with, for example Atradius, (are) eliminating our coverage towards suppliers that we had," said the head of one of Greece's largest wholesale clothing importers, adding that suppliers would now need cash - at a time of constrained liquidity.

-The slow-down in credit was coming just as suppliers had started responding to signs of an economic upswing by providing credit to Greek importers again for the first since Greece's debt crisis began in 2009, he said.

-He added that while his insurance supplier was not cancelling existing cover, it was waiting until after Sunday's Greek referendum to decide whether to offer new cover.
+"The capital controls imposed by the Greek financial decree mean payments by Greek importers to foreign suppliers are not possible," said a spokeswoman for Euler Hermes , the world's largest trade credit insurer.

-Without discussing specific cases, Amsterdam-based Atradius [GCOXF.UL], said it was concerned that the referendum on whether to accept bail-out conditions from Greece's creditors could drive the country into a still deeper recession.
+This concern was echoed by smaller rival Atradius, which said it was concerned that Sunday's referendum on whether Greece should accept bail-out conditions that were being discussed with its creditors earlier this week could drive Greece into a still deeper recession.

 In a research note, Euler Hermes warned that the impact of capital controls was likely to be long-lasting.
 "It took Cyprus two years and Iceland seven years to revoke controls," the company's analysts wrote.